-Check the course webpage regularly for a weekly log that includes Video lectures (pre-recorded) for the forthcoming week, Topics and questions for discussion in class, and Homework for submission.
+Check the course webpage regularly for homework assignments, announcements, and a lecture log (useful when you miss a class and when reviewing for an exam).
 I often send emails with comments regarding HW problems, Exams, etc. Make sure your IIT email account is active and working.